Bastians-Bits/BRSup2Sub/README.md

 =========

 > [!IMPORTANT]
 > This is a fork of mjuhasz/BDSup2Sub, focusing solely on the CLI.
+Since the original project has seen inactivity for the past 12 years (as of 2024), this project will greatly differs from the original mainters vision, concept and implementation.

 A tool to convert and tweak bitmap based subtitle streams
 ---------------------------------------------------------